Meningococcal B Vaccine

 • Protection rate approximately 80%-90%

-• Protection lasts for several years
+• Protection can last for several years

 • Especially effective in high-risk populations